Zzelper/galaxy-classifier-cnn/README.md

     by: Premanand Ghadekar, Kunal Chanda, Sakshi Manmode, Sanika Rawate, Shivam Chaudhary & Resham Suryawanshi

 This is a PyTorch-based image classification task for galaxy images.
-The goal is to classify galaxy images into 10 different classes: (give the classificaitons)
+The goal is to classify galaxy images into 10 different classes, outlined in the classes.json file.

 ## How to Run
 To run the main script, navigate to the root directory of the repository and run the following command: